carrotflakes/gilder/README.md

 # Gilder

-Gilder is a Rust library for golden testing.
+Gilder is an assertion library for lazy folks (also say a golden testing library).

 The golden test is a testing method commonly used to detect changes in program output.
 It ensures that the results remain consistent even when modifying the code.